Expert Astronomer Led Escorted Tour – Dark Skies and Northern Lights

 Arctic Premium Room

 These rooms are situated just a short walk from the main hotel and restaurant.
 They can be either double or twin and provide a relaxing and cosy retreat.
-Each room has its own external entrance and some of them offer the space for an extra bed (on request).
+Some of the Arctic rooms offer the space for an extra bed (on request).

 They each have an en-suite bathroom with shower, as well as tea and coffee making facilities and Wi-Fi.